Lunging Explained: Lunging Horses Correctly

 Why shouldn't you lunge with a snaffle?

-Lungingwith a snaffle can put a lot of strain on the horse's sensitive mouth, especially if the horse pulls on the lunge line or falls heavily into the bit.
-The lunge line also makes it more difficult to have a targeted effect on the horse's mouth, which can lead to unclear signals and stress.
+Lunging with a snaffle can put a lot of strain on the horse's sensitive mouth, especially if the horse pulls on the lunge line or falls heavily into the bit.
+In addition, the lunge makes it more difficult to have a targeted effect on the horse's mouth, which can lead to unclear signals and stress.

 Can you lunge with a knotted halter?